Setting up Link in Live and iOS apps

 - connect your computers devices to the same ad hoc or local network.
 Information on how to set up an ad hoc network can be found at the bottom of this page.

-- in Live, open the Preferences -> Link/MIDI tab and click on the button next to "Play in time with Link".
+- in Live, open the Preferences -> Link/MIDI tab and ensure that "Show Link Toggle" is enabled.

 - Note that Live cannot accept incoming MIDI Sync while Link is active; the "Sync" input ports are thus made inactive.